 Do you want to find out all the ways in which composites are changing the medical industry?
 Keep reading to find out!

 There is a $2.8 billion global market for prosthetics and body braces.
 It’s estimated that the U.S. market for prosthetic feet alone is 300,000 units per year.

 The use of carbon fiber in prosthetic feet has improved those products greatly.

 Composites are also implantable metal devices.
-One composites manufacturer created bone growth formulations.
-These formulations, such as screws and temporary bone supports, are used in orthopedic repairs.
+One composite manufacturer created bone growth formulations.
+Orthopedic repairs are made up of screws and temporary bone supports.

 Basically, the screws and other supports break down over time, allowing the body to grow the bone at the same time.
 These composites have been deemed safe by the FDA because they can be absorbed safely by the body.
 Furthermore, they can be customized for different absorption periods, depending on what that particular injury calls for.

 Carbon fiber rods help heal fractures.
 Inserted into the central marrow, they align and stabilize the fracture.
 Plus, more often than not, these composite materials are radiolucent so that they are compatible with x-rays, CT, and MRI scans.
 These radiolucent components allow for better monitoring during the healing process.

 The medical community uses composite materials for surgical seals.
 The product continuously improves.
 Sometimes, certain surgeries don’t allow for surgeons to use standard equipment for sealing up the wound.
 This is because the body cannot handle the exposure of lubricants used in those bone saws and drills.

 Surgical tools with composite seals are proving to be much more efficient in certain circumstances.
 Also, they can endure many more sterilization cycles and at higher temperatures.